dilipkumar2k6/autocomplete-system-design/README.md

 - Store all possible nodes in prefix hash table with top `K`
 - This will return in constant time
 ## How would we build this trie?
-- We can efficiently build our trie bottom up.
+- We can efficiently build our trie bottom up i.e. post order dfs traversal.
 - Each parent node will recursively call all the child nodes to calculate their top suggestions and their counts.
 - Parent nodes will combine top suggestions from all of their children to determine their top suggestions.
 ## How to update the trie?